As of 2024, 545 terms, but just 30% (approx.) with definitions!

 Anticipation

 from Wikipedia: “anticipation is a phenomenon whereby as a genetic disorder is passed on to the next generation, the symptoms of the genetic disorder become apparent at an earlier age with each generation.
+Huntington’s disease, fragile X syndrome are examples.
 In most cases, an increase in the severity of symptoms is also noted.
+Clinical or medical genetics.

 Anticodon